Bharath-2101/3D-Printing-Shaders/README.md

 export { Vertex };
 ```

 By adding the code and exporting them into the shaderMaterial will gives a Linear gradient on Plane.
-If you guys not getting the code i would recommend to watch [Shaders Tutorial](https://youtu.be/xZM8UJqN1eY?si=bttWpA9P-Cjk6Pn6) .
+If you guys not getting the code i would recommend to watch <a href="https://youtu.be/xZM8UJqN1eY?si=bttWpA9P-Cjk6Pn6" target="_blank">Shaders Tutorial</a> .
 It is just 26 minute tutorial with clear understanding.

 <br/>
 <br/>